The Customer engages Nuago and Nuago agrees to provide the Services in

 11.3 Return of Confidential Information

 Each party must, at the other party’s request return, erase, destroy or procure the return, erasure or destruction (as applicable) of all copies of the other party’s Confidential Information in its possession or control.
+Notwithstanding this provision, each party is permitted to retain a copy of Confidential Information (subject to the confidentiality obligations of this clause 11) to the extent this is necessary to meet internal or statutory record keeping obligations.

 11.4 Injunctive relief